Update : December 20, 2021

 Feedback provided by U Aye (M62, HIC/ FAO/UN(Retired)) and Dr. Richard Yu Khin (MEHS61, Yale)

 - For two successive years, the Prome Hall Football Team won the Championship at Rangoon University.

 - U Chan Tha (Class of 53) was Captain of the team.
-He also played for Rangoon University and Burma.
 He is a Past Captain and Gold of RUBC (Rangoon University Boat Club).

 - Saya U Tin Swe (EE, Class of 53) was also a star player.
 Retired as Lecturer, EE Department, RIT.

 - Two athletic brothers (U Khin Si and U Tin Si) were members of the Champion team.
 They also were Tennis Doubles Champions at Rangoon University and at the National level.

 - The photo was scanned from a RUESU Annual Magazine by Saya U Soe Paing (EE, UCC) for the “History of University Engineering Education in Burma/Myanmar”.
 Saya U Ba Than (M) and Saya U Thaw Kaung (retired Chief Librarian of Rangoon University Central Library) were proud supporters and enablers for the project.